ken00alx/alx-pre_course/README.md

 Updating the READEME file

 This task is challenging
-But i keep learning and reading adding it to a file directory Adding directories is challenging but the point here is i want to become a better at what am learning
+But i keep learning and reading adding it to<p> a file directory Adding directories is challenging but </p>the point here is i want to
+<i>become a better at what am learning</i>